Masterclass: EPO Oral Proceedings

 - The Rules of Procedure of the Boards - and how they may change soon

 - Petitions for Review

-- Participants will work through a real-life situation
+- Participants will work through some real-life situations and scenarios

 - Interactive, role play

 - Focus: accompanying persons, late filings